 Deliver on promises

 People hate being misled.
 So if your marketing team is making promises your product or service team can’t keep, it’s going to cause a lot of losses.
 Make sure your marketing strategy is in line with what your product is made to deliver.
+For instance, if you say you have the cheapest essay writers, then you have to live up to it.
+Otherwise, you’ll end up looking like a scam.

 Only when you deliver on your promises with minimum hassle will you satisfy a customer.
 That satisfaction will be of use when you keep doing this consistently.
 There are no momentary lapses in business.
 Customers will always remember the worst experience, and being misled or lied to is something they will never let you live down.